SurnmHanes/Deneb/README.md

 A repository containing code to create advanced data visualisations using Vega-Lite / Deneb.

-These data visualisations have then been used in Power BI reports.
+A number of these data visualisations have then been used in Power BI reports.

 ## Column Chart with Supplier Axis
 Column chart with rounded edges showing the number of patients per supplier, split by gender: